What is Wellbeing?

 The reality of wellbeing speaks to how safe and secure each of our lives is, how well we connect with ourselves and each other and how well we feel those needs are met.
 The primary drivers of life are made up of three parts.

-- Connectedness relates to the quality of relationships we have with ourselves and with those around us.
-It affects our sense of self-worth and is critical in how we feel about ourselves and how well supported we are by socity
+Connectedness relates to the quality of relationships we have with ourselves and with those around us.
+It affects our sense of self-worth and is critical in how we feel about ourselves and how well supported we are by society

 The conundrum for wellbeing is that it is both a reality and a perception.